ray-project/ray/doc/source/ray-air/getting-started.rst

 AIR comes with ready-to-use libraries for :ref:`Preprocessing <datasets>`, :ref:`Training <train-docs>`, :ref:`Tuning <tune-main>`, :ref:`Scoring <air-predictors>`, :ref:`Serving <rayserve>`, and :ref:`Reinforcement Learning <rllib-index>`, as well as an ecosystem of integrations.

-Ray AIR focuses on the compute aspects of ML:
- * It provides scalability by leveraging Ray’s distributed compute layer for ML workloads.
- * It is designed to interoperate with other systems for storage and metadata needs.

 Get started by installing Ray AIR:

 .. code:: bash